Atlantic County Board of Elections increases early voting sites to 6

 The Atlantic County Board of Elections agreed Friday night to set up six early voting sites for the November election, rather than the five required by state law, to give voters in the geographically large western part of the county an additional location.

-The decision avoided the need to settle a disagreement over where the early voting site should be located in the fifth district — Hammonton or Buena Vista Township.
+The decision avoided the need to settle a disagreement over where the early voting site should be located in the 5th District — Hammonton or Buena Vista Township.

-Democrats had wanted to put it in the Dr. Martin Luther King Jr. Community Center in the Newtonville section of Buena Vista Township, and Republicans wanted to put it in the county's Family Center in downtown Hammonton.
+Democrats had wanted to put it in the Dr. Martin Luther King Jr. Community Center in the Newtonville section of Buena Vista, and Republicans wanted to put it in the county's Family Center in downtown Hammonton.

 Now an early voting site will be in each.